matrix-org/matrix-spec-proposals/proposals/3348 Server-Server Room based extensible communication.md

 The next step is for the other homeserver to send a `m.s2s.upgrade.accept` where the homeserver will include its selected version based on the versions in the proposal.

-After the homeserver that initiated the process receives a `m.s2s.upgrade.accept` event it will send a `m.s2s.upgrade.ack` event in reply to the accept event consider negotiation completed and proceed using the selected room version with the invite only room upgrade procedure from MSC3325.
+After the homeserver that initiated the process receives a `m.s2s.upgrade.accept` event it consider negotiation completed and proceed using the selected room version with the invite only room upgrade procedure from MSC3325.
+The other homeserver will use the invite to the new room as validation that the upgrade has been completed correctly.

 If the second server fails to find a match between the proposed versions and its own list is to send a `m.s2s.upgrade.fail` event with a `error` field with the contents `no match`.
 This error is to be